 We will do what we can to support your fundraising with advice and guidance.
 Whilst fundraising might seem like an overwhelming task, many of our families have successfully raised the contribution money for their dogs and there are a few pathways that we can recommend for you.
 Please get in touch with us and request a fundraising pack for more information.

 No – a deposit will secure your place on our waiting list and will allow us to start the assessment and matching process.
-The remaining contribution is divided into two instalments: the first due once we have jointly decided on the dog matched for your family and they go into their advanced level training.
-The second instalment is due on or before the Transition Day, when your dog comes home with you.
+The remaining contribution is divided into three instalments, with the final instalment due on or before the Transition Day, when your dog comes home with you.

 The ADI (Assistance Dogs International) have long been the accrediting body for assistance dog training organisations.
 With the changes and developments in the assistance dog sector in the last 10 years, there is a need to reform accrediting standards, not just in the UK but standardised throughout Europe.
-The CEN/TC 452 Assistance Dog & Guide Dog Teams Standards and Instructors Competences are currently being developed.
+As such new standards are being developed through the European Committee for Standardization (CEN) and the British Standards Institute (BSI).
 The scope of CEN/TC 452 is to develop European standard(s) in the field of assistance dogs, users and training staff.
 Committees of experts in this sector have been formulated in each European country, who will be responsible for advising and developing the new standards.
 Autism Life Dogs is a member of the committee providing the UK input and we will be following these new standards as they are being developed.

 Our aim is to help as many children and families with autism as we can and that our programme is beneficial for.

-It is not always appropriate to place an autism assistance dog in a household that already has a pet dog and some families have had to consider re-homing family dog in order to have an autism assistance dog.
-If you already have a family dog, it may be possible for us to train that dog on our bespoke training programme.
+It is not appropriate to place an autism assistance dog in a household that already has a pet dog and families will have to consider re-homing a family dog to have an autism assistance dog.

-Labradors are highly intelligent and enjoy training and working.
-More so than this, the temperament of Labradors make them excellent Forever Friends for children with autism.
+Labradors and Golden Retrievers have great temperaments, are highly intelligent and enjoy training, working and being with a human companion.
 They are friendly, loyal and endlessly loving and affectionate.
 Their playfulness means they enjoy doing the therapeutic games and they are very attuned and responsive to their human’s energy.

-Labradors are also unique in the fact that they have a higher level of oxytocin, serotonin and dopamine which are three hormones that are responsible for social interaction, attachment and bonding.
-Additionally they significantly lower anxiety and stress levels which reduce challenging behaviour and ‘meltdowns’.
-Evidence suggests that there are lower levels of these hormones in people with autism so by having an Autism Life Dog you are getting 24/7 hormone therapy which has an immense effect on a child’s communication and social interaction skills.
+Labradors and Retrievers are also unique in the fact that they have a higher level of oxytocin, serotonin and dopamine (hormones that are responsible for social interaction, attachment and bonding, reducing anxieties and improving overall feelings of well-being).
+They significantly lower anxiety and stress levels which reduce challenging behaviour and ‘meltdowns’.
+Evidence suggests that there are lower levels of these hormones in people with autism, so by having a Labrador or Retriever in your home you get a 24/7 hormone therapy which has many positive effects on a child’s communication and social interaction skills.

 We do not train our dogs to work with an attachment or tether – our harnesses have a special handle attachment for a child to hold on to but are not attached.
 Our therapy programme focuses on using interventions to engage a child in roadside safety awareness with their dog and reducing sensory integration issues which is the root cause of bolting/absconding behaviours, with the aim of increasing awareness and personal safety rather than restricting the mobility of a child.